Skopje to Ohrid by Bus, Transfer or Car 2026

-The simplest way to get to Ohrid from Skopje is the direct intercity bus from Skopje’s main bus station, which usually takes about 3-4 hours and is the best value for solo travellers.
-If you land at Skopje Airport (SKP) and want to go straight to the lake, there is no direct airport bus to Ohrid: take the airport shuttle into Skopje and change to a coach, pre-book a private transfer, or rent a car at the airport.
+The simplest way to get from Skopje to Ohrid is the direct intercity bus from Skopje’s main bus station: roughly 16 departures a day, a ride of about 3 hours, and one-way fares near 800-950 MKD (about 13-15 euros).
+It’s the best value for solo travellers.
+If you land at Skopje Airport (SKP) and want to go straight to the lake, there’s no direct airport bus to Ohrid: take the airport shuttle into Skopje and change to a coach, pre-book a private transfer, or rent a car at the airport.
 Driving or a transfer takes roughly 2.5-3 hours in normal conditions and is the most convenient option for families, late arrivals and road trips.

 Ohrid is not hard to reach, but the first decision matters.
 The cheap route starts in the city, not at the airport.
 The flexible route is a car.
 The low-stress route is a door-to-door transfer.
-Below is the practical breakdown, with the airport connection included and no fixed timetable copied from a site that may change tomorrow.
+The airport adds one wrinkle to all three, with no fixed timetable copied from a site that may change tomorrow.

 Quick answer: bus, transfer or car?